 PUT YOUR VIDEO ONLINE ... just do it !

 If your video is less than 15 minutes long and less than 2Gb (though the maximum file size is not clearly listed) ...

 It really is that simple.
 Just be careful about copyright.

+Share your visionPut your films online for the world to discover and get them embedded in webpages - your own, the club's or even here on the IAC website.
 A film which catches the public eye can be seen by an immense audience around the globe.
 How else would your work be enjoyed in Japan, Honolulu, Australia, Canada, Timbuktu, Ukraine and Iceland?

 Upload the video to a specialised video host like YouTube.
 Once there you are given some code for "embedding".
 Copy that and paste it into a web page.
 Voila !
-It works like an oblong hole in the page, through which people see the video ... though it is actually running on YouTube or another video host.
-Social networking sites like Facebook and MySpace have built-in linking systems for such videos.
+It works like an oblong hole in the page, through which people see the video ... though it is actually running on YouTube or other video host.
+Social networking sites like Facebook have built-in linking systems for such videos.

 You must have the necessary rights for the music and any footage you did not take yourself.